GrandAlbert/stellar-mapping-project/README.md

 | **Ib / Ia**      | Supergiant            | 3×3×3 cube      |

 The cross-shaped stars consist of one central block with one block extending in each of the six cardinal directions.
 Supergiants are represented by a full 3×3×3 cube.
-O class stars are not represented due to there being no O type stars within 500 light years of Sol which this map depicts
+O-class stars are not represented because there are no O-type stars within the 500-light-year radius shown in this map.

 ## Project Overview